-August 14, 2018 Street signs in Hasidic Williamsburg: on secular education
+August 14, 2018 Street posters in Hasidic Williamsburg: on secular education

 It’s always interesting to watch the rotation of street posters in the streets of Hasidic Williamsburg.
 You can get a sense off of them what the most zealous members of the Hasidic community are busying themselves with, and you can see if their campaigns create change.
 Take the posters about smartphones and the internet.
 They have been everywhere, warning people about the problems with these devices.
 With time, I began to see a shift in smartphone use in public.
 Now nearly everyone in Williamsburg uses a flip phone in public.
 I am sure this doesn’t tell us the whole story, but it certainly speaks to how the Hasidic community continues to adapt and change in response to the change on the outside.